 - Please ensure that your son is aware of the following information.

 - Lesson times will be emailed to you weekly from your son's tutor.
-Lessons are also published on the school notice boards, and emailed to your class teacher every morning.
+Lessons are also published on the school notice boards.

 - You are expected to turn up to your lesson on time.